 Easing the Creation of Cross-Account Roles for Customers

-By Erin McGill.
-Erin is a Partner Solutions Architect (SA).
+By Erin McGill, Partner Solutions Architect – AWS

-APN Partners frequently ask me about the most secure way to access resources in a customer account.
-While this is possible using keys – secrets that are hard to manage, rotate, and ideally, should never be shared – we recommend that APN Partners use a more secure method: cross-account roles.
+AWS Partners frequently ask me about the most secure way to access resources in a customer account.
+While this is possible using keys – secrets that are hard to manage, rotate, and ideally, should never be shared.
+We recommend that AWS Partners use a more secure method: cross-account roles.

 A way to simplify cross-account creation is to use AWS CloudFormation with a custom launch stack URL.
 CloudFormation can create IAM roles, and custom launch stack URLs are an easy way to help the customer launch the CloudFormation stack.
 At AWS, we use launch stack URLs with our sample templates to enable our customers to quickly launch the templates and think that this will help to make keeping your customers’ accounts secure easier.